cleblond/moodle-qtype_easyomechjs/README.txt

 question API implemented in Moodle 2.1.

 This is a Moodle question type.
-It should come as a self-contained "easyomech" folder which should be placed inside the "question/type" folder which already exists on your Moodle web server.
+It should come as a self-contained "easyomechjs" folder which should be placed inside the "question/type" folder which already exists on your Moodle web server.

 Once you have done that, visit your Moodle admin page - the database tables should automatically be upgraded to include an extra table for the EasyOChem Mechanism question type.

-You must download a recent copy of Marvin Applets from www.chemaxon.com (free for academic use) and intall it in folder named "marvin" at your web root.
-Alternatively you could edit the php scripts if your marvin installation is elsewhere.
+You must download a recent copy of MarvinJS from www.chemaxon.com (free for academic use) and install it in folder named "marvin4js" at your web root.
+There is a admin setting in Moodle so you can change this setting.

-I have no affiliation with Chemaxon.

 USAGE: